20th Century Canadian Silversmiths

 Henry Birks & Sons

-Birks earliest silver mark (1879-1897) was a retailer’s stamp of H.B. & Co. added to the pseudo marks of Hendery & Leslie.
+Birks sterling marks varied throughout their history which helps us to date their pieces.
+The earliest Birks silver mark (1879-1897) was a retailer’s stamp of H.B. & Co. added to the pseudo marks of Hendery & Leslie (at this point Hendery & Leslie manufactured Birks silver).
 Their second mark was introduced when Birks bought out Hendery & Leslie in 1897 and became manufacturers themselves.
-It included Birks along with the same pseudo marks previously used by Hendry and Leslie: a lion rampant, a sovereign’s head and a date letter.
+It included Birks along with the same pseudo marks previously used by Hendery and Leslie: a lion rampant, a sovereign’s head and a date letter.

-In 1925 Birks received permission from the London assay office to mark their sterling silver with a date letter cycle that corresponded to the London cycle.
+In 1925 Birks received permission from the London assay office to mark their sterling silver with a date letter that corresponded to the London assay office date letter.
 From this time most of their hollowware was marked with Birks Sterling (no serifs) and a set of pseudo hallmarks that included a sheaf of wheat (Trademarked by Birks), a lion passant, and a date letter that corresponded to the London date letter for the year of production.
 Their flatware was typically marked simply with Birks Sterling (no serifs), sometimes followed with the date letter and very occasionally with the full set of pseudo marks.
-In the late 30s the sheaf of wheat mark was replaced by the Canadian National Mark (a Lion’s head surrounded by a C).
-Note: Pieces are occasionally found with these marks before 1925; the pseudo marks used then were a lion, beaver and date letter.
+In the late 30s, the sheaf-of-wheat mark was replaced by the Canadian National Mark (a Lion’s head surrounded by a C).

 PW Ellis & Co.

-PW Ellis & Co. was established in Toronto in 1879 and produced a wide range of silver hollowware and flatware.
+PW Ellis & Co. was established in Toronto in 1879 by Philip W Ellis and Matthew Ellis (both nephews of Toronto silversmith James E Ellis).
+They produced a wide range of silver hollowware and flatware.
 Their designs were heavily influenced by styles from England and they manufactured several different flatware patterns including Lancaster Rose, Chippendale, Old English, Old English Thread (Saxon) and Louis XV.
 Ellis was taken over by Birks in 1928.

 The Ellis mark is strikingly similar to Gorham’s, an anchor on its side, an E surrounded by a maple leaf and a lion passant.

-Established in Toronto in 1891 Roden Brothers produced a wide range of silver hollowware and flatware in traditional English styles.
+Established in Toronto in 1891 by Thomas and Frank Roden and continued by their heirs Alfred and Dudley.
+Roden Brothers produced a wide range of silver hollowware and flatware in traditional English styles.
 They offered several different flatware patterns including Stratford, Queens, and Louis XV.
-Goldsmiths Stock Company were their exclusive selling agents from 1900 to 1922, they were taken over by Birks in 1953.
+Goldsmiths Stock Company of Canada were their exclusive selling agents from 1900 to 1922, they were taken over by Birks in 1953.

 Roden’s mark included the word Sterling, followed by 925, an R and a lion passant.

-Ryrie Brothers was a jeweller established in Toronto in 1897 and was taken over by Birks in 1905.
-They sold hollowware and some flatware under the name Ryrie until 1914 and Ryrie-Birks until 1924 but apparently did not have their own facilities for manufacturing silverware.
+Ryrie Brothers was a retail jeweller established in Toronto in 1897 by James Ryrie who was joined by his brother Harry in 1882.
+In 1905 the company became a subsidiary of Birks but continued to sell hollowware and flatware under the name Ryrie until 1914 and Ryrie-Birks until 1924 after which they were amalgamated with Birks.
+Ryrie Brothers were retailers and apparently did not have their own facilities for manufacturing silverware.
+Most of their products were of high quality and many appear to have been manufactured in the United States.

 Carl Poul Petersen

-Unlike his rivals at Birks, Petersen’s production was largely by hand and his designs were inspired by the naturalistic forms of Danish silver particularly those designs by Georg Jensen and Johan Rhode.
+Unlike his rivals at Birks, Petersen’s production included a lot of hand work and his designs were inspired by the naturalistic forms of Danish silver particularly those designs by Georg Jensen and Johan Rhode.
 He produced eleven flatware patterns, an extensive range of hollowware, silver and gold jewellery and a line of Judaica.
-Petersen’s work is by far the most collectible of all the 20th century Canadian Silversmiths.
+Petersen’s work is by far the most collectible of all the 20th-century Canadian Silversmiths.

 C.P.
 Petersen & Sons was in business until 1979 but the majority of their domestic silver was produced in the late forties and fifties.
 Petersen is perhaps most famous for his work on behalf of the National Hockey League.
 He was commissioned to reproduce the Stanley Cup in 1962 and also to make the Hart Memorial Trophy, the Conn Smythe Trophy and the William Masterton Memorial Trophy.